-Sensitive Protected Materials to the minimum number of persons necessary.
+&lt;sup>3 Public Utility Regulatory Act, TEX.
+UTIL.
+CODE ANN., § 32.101(c) (Vernon 2007 & Supp.
+2009) (PURA).

+- 8. Restricting Persons Who May Have Access to Highly Sensitive Protected Material.
+With the exception of Commission Staff, The Office of the Attorney General (OAG), and the Office of Public Utility Counsel (OPC), and except as provided herein, the Reviewing Representatives for the purpose of access to Highly Sensitive Protected Materials may be persons who are (a) outside counsel for the Reviewing Party, (b) outside consultants for the Reviewing Party working under the direction of Reviewing Party's counsel or, (c) employees of the Reviewing Party working with and under the direction of Reviewing Party's counsel who have been authorized by the presiding officer to review Highly Sensitive Protected Materials.
+The Reviewing Party shall limit the number of Reviewing Representatives that review Highly Sensitive Protected Materials to the minimum number of persons necessary.
 The Reviewing Party is under a good faith obligation to limit access to each portion of any Highly Sensitive Protected Materials to two Reviewing Representatives whenever possible.
-Reviewing Representatives for Commission Staff, OAG, and OPC, for the purpose of access to Highly Sensitive Protected Materials, shall consist of their respective counsel of record in this proceeding and associated attorneys, paralegals, economists, statisticians, accountants, consultants, or other persons employed or retained by them and directly engaged in these proceedings.

-- 9. Copies Provided of Highly Sensitive Protected Material.
-A producing party shall provide one copy of Highly Sensitive Protected Materials specifically requested by the Reviewing Party to the person designated by the Reviewing Party who must be a person authorized to review Highly Sensitive Protected Material under Paragraph 8.
-Representatives of the Reviewing Party who are authorized to view Highly Sensitive Protected Material may review the copy of Highly Sensitive Protected Materials at the office of the Reviewing Party's representative designated to receive the information.
-Any Highly Sensitive Protected Materials provided to a Reviewing Party may not be copied except as provided in Paragraph 7.
-The restrictions contained herein do not apply to Commission Staff, OPC, and the OAG when the OAG is representing a party to the proceeding. - 10.
+Reviewing Representatives for Commission Staff and OPC, for the purpose of access to Highly Sensitive Protected Materials, shall consist of their respective counsel of record in this proceeding and associated attorneys, paralegals, economists, statisticians, accountants, consultants, or other persons employed or retained by them and directly engaged in these proceedings. - Copies Provided of Highly Sensitive Protected Material.
+A producing party shall provide one 9. copy of Highly Sensitive Protected Materials specifically requested by the Reviewing Party to the person designated by the Reviewing Party who must be a person authorized to review Highly Sensitive Protected Material under Paragraph 8, and must be either outside counsel or an outside consultant.
+Other representatives of the Reviewing Party who are authorized to view Highly Sensitive Protected Material may review the copy of Highly Sensitive Protected Materials at the office of the Reviewing Party's representative designated to receive the information.
+Each Reviewing Party may make two additional copies of Highly Sensitive documents for outside consultants whose business offices are located outside of Travis County.
+All restrictions on Highly Sensitive documents in this order shall apply to the additional copies maintained in the outside consultants' offices.
+Any Highly Sensitive Protected Materials provided to a Reviewing Party may not be copied except as provided in Paragraph 7 and shall be returned along with any copies made pursuant to paragraph 7 to the producing party within two weeks after the close of the evidence in this proceeding.
+The restrictions contained herein do not apply to Commission Staff, OPC, and the OAG when the OAG is a representing a party to the proceeding. - 10.
 Procedures in Paragraphs 10-14 Apply to Commission Staff, OPC, and the OAG and Control in the Event of Conflict.
-The procedures in Paragraphs 10 through 14 apply to responses to requests for documents or information that the producing party designates as Highly Sensitive Protected Materials and provides to Commission Staff, OPC, and the OAG in recognition of their purely public functions.
-To the extent the requirements of Paragraphs 10 through 14 conflict with any requirements contained in other paragraphs of this Protective Order, the requirements of these Paragraphs shall control. - 11.
-Copy of Highly Sensitive Protected Material to be Provided to Commission Staff, OPC and the OAG.
-When, in response to a request for information by a Reviewing Party, the producing party makes available for review documents or information claimed to be Highly Sensitive Protected Materials, the producing party shall also deliver one copy of the Highly Sensitive Protected Materials to the Commission Staff, OPC (if OPC is a party), and the OAG (if the OAG is representing a party) in Austin, Texas.
-Provided however, that in the event such
+The procedures in Paragraphs 10 through 14 apply to responses to requests for documents or information that the producing party designates as Highly

+Sensitive Protected Materials and provides to Commission Staff, OPC, and the OAG in recognition of their purely public functions.
+To the extent the requirements of Paragraphs 10 through 14 conflict with any requirements contained in other paragraphs of this Protective Order, the requirements of these Paragraphs shall control.